Key insights

 Developing and implementing strong incident response plans can help sustain operational resilience in the face of cyber threats.

-Explore real-world examples of recent cyber breaches, their impact on operations, and measures you can use to help improve cybersecurity.
+In this article we’ll explore an example of a recent cyber breach, its impact on operations, and measures you can use to help improve cybersecurity.
 Understanding these key points can help your organization recognize potential threats, implement effective strategies to safeguard your data, and enhance the resilience of your operations.

 Protecting sensitive data

 Retailers handle sensitive information, including personal and financial data.
-It is common for retailers to have loyalty programs that collect data on their customers.
+It’s common for retailers to have loyalty programs collecting data on their customers.
 This data can help companies be more efficient and drive growth, but it can also make them prime targets for cyberattacks.

 Threat actors find various ways to monetize cyberattacks, disrupting operations by selling stolen data or locking up systems.

-To help protect sensitive data, implement robust cybersecurity measures such as regular security audits, employee training on data protection, and the use of advanced encryption technologies.
+To help protect sensitive data, implement robust cybersecurity measures such as regular security audits, employee training on data protection, and by using advanced encryption technologies.

 Complying with contractual requirements